ByAUJay

 Synergy of Buyback and Burn

-Combining buyback with burn creates a supply contraction mechanism that:
+Combining buybacks with burns creates a neat supply contraction mechanism that:

 Strategic Objectives for Buyback and Burn Mechanics